Nahida-Sayyed/final/README.md

 Update provider dashboard with “pending delivery” → just for demo.

-No real fuel changes hands, so you’re not breaking any laws.
+No real fuel changes hands, so you’re not breaking number laws.

 2️⃣ Show Partner Petrol Pumps Instead